Stoddard’s 1-hitter propels Old Town into ‘B’ North baseball final

 Stoddard allowed only one hit and walked two while striking out five as the top-ranked Coyotes earned a return trip to the regional finals with a 2-0 victory over No. 5 Ellsworth in a well-played pitchers’ duel.

-Coach Brad Goody’s the defending Class B state champions plated two first-inning runs and made them stand up thanks to Stoddard, who pounded the strike zone with four-seam and two-seam fastballs and only allowed two balls to be hit out of the infield.
+Coach Brad Goody’s defending Class B state champions plated two first-inning runs and made them stand up thanks to Stoddard, who pounded the strike zone with four-seam and two-seam fastballs and only allowed two balls to be hit out of the infield.

 “They never really squared him up,” said Goody. “[Our] defense did really well today.
 Throw strikes and pound the strike zone and the defense will take care of it, and they did that today.”